siddharth786s1/Project-Intelligencia-Scheduler/integration_summary.md

    - Email notifications for status changes
    - In-app notifications for stakeholders
 5. Implement role-based permission testing for ApprovalWorkflow
+6. ✅ Add unit tests for ApprovalWorkflow component
-6. Add comprehensive unit tests for all integrated components
+7. Add comprehensive unit tests for other integrated components
-7. Prepare for production deployment
+8. Prepare for production deployment